Sharkesm/MVDownloader/README.md

 ## Features
 - [x] Asynchronous image downloading and caching.
 - [x] Supports parallel remote requests and caches URL responses
 - [x] Cancelable downloading and re-using resume data from previous requests
-- [x] Fetching of images form cache to improve performance and experience
+- [x] Fetching of images from the cache to improve performance and experience
 - [x] Built-in transition animation when setting images
-- [x] Placeholder replacement support
+- [x] Supports image placeholder support
 - [x] Guarantee same URL request won't be fired several times
 - [x] Custom cache control and configuration
 - [x] Guarantee invalid URL won't be fired
 - [x] Guarantee main thread won't be blocked
-- [x] Extends UIImageView and exposes usable methods that support quick way to download images
+- [x] Extends UIImageView and exposes usable methods that support a quick way to download images
-- [x] Multiple resources accessing same resource will be backed with the same response
+- [x] Multiple resources accessing the same resource will be backed up with the same response
 - [x] Supports decoding of instances of a data type from JSON objects.
 - [x] Uses GRC under the hood